 Though the filters listed above do the same job, they’re incredibly different.
 The HVAC techs at Moore Home Services understand every home and every family has different and unique needs.
 Some homes have more animals and need extra pet dander protection, others have small children and need to filter dust and dirt.
 Our techs will assess your home, your needs, and help you pick a filter based on these criteria.

-Another helpful tool for choosing the right air filter is the MERV (Minimum Efficient Reporting Value) rating system.
-Nearly all filters have a MERV rating based on how well a filter can trap indoor air pollutants.
+Another important thing to take into consideration is the MERV rating.
+MERV stands for minimum efficiency reporting value, and nearly all filters have a MERV rating based on how well a filter can trap indoor air pollutants.
 The rating system spans from 1 to 16 and the higher the number, the stronger the filter.
 For example:

 We’re starting our air filter list with the most commonly used filter, fiberglass.
 These filters can be bought for less than a dollar at almost any home improvement store.
 This is why they’re the type of filter we most often find in homes and businesses.
 However, fiberglass filters are the least effective on the market.